alexinea/aspnetcore-doc-cn/aspnetcore/fundamentals/localization.md

 [!code-csharp[Main](localization/sample/ViewModels/Account/RegisterViewModel.cs?start=9&end=26)]

-In ASP.NET Core MVC 1.1.0 and higer, non-validation attributes are localized.
+In ASP.NET Core MVC 1.1.0 and higher, non-validation attributes are localized.
 ASP.NET Core MVC 1.0 does **not** look up localized strings for non-validation attributes.

 ## Provide localized resources for the languages and cultures you support